 As a proud southerner, I hate the malicious denigration of my ancestors and their society.

 You disagree with the institution of southern slavery?
 Fine!
-All I ask is that, before expecting me to blindly (and naively) accept trendy rhetoric on the topic, that you respect the historical, sociological, and religious complexities of the situation.
+All I ask is that, before expecting me to blindly (and naively) accept trendy rhetoric on the topic, you respect the historical, sociological, and religious complexities of the situation.
 For instance, Mr. Smith kept implying that slave labor is absolutely free, and it was to this I was objecting (at least, that’s what I was intending to object to).

-Unfortunately, truth isn’t very popular in the GOP at the moment.
+Unfortunately, truth isn’t popular in the GOP.